tkaczmarzyk/specification-arg-resolver/README.md

 @Spec(path="age", spec=Equal.class)
 ```

-If non-numeric values is passed with the HTTP request (e.g. `?age=test`), then the result list will be empty.
+If non-numeric value is passed with the HTTP request (e.g. `?age=test`), then the result list will be empty.
 If you want an exception to be thrown instead, use `onTypeMismatch` property of the `Spec` annotation, i.e:

 ```java
 @Spec(path="age", spec=Equal.class, onTypeMismatch=OnTypeMismatch.EXCEPTION)